spicywebau/craft-neo/docs/settings.md

 Default: `true`

 This setting controls whether to allow setting user permissions for creating, editing and deleting blocks of a certain type.
 Note that, if disabled, resaving a user's or user group's permissions will cause any existing block type permissions to be lost.

+## `enableLazyLoadingNewBlocks`

+Type: `bool`
+Default: `true`

+This setting controls whether to lazy load input block HTML for the first new block of a type created after loading an element editor page.